We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Pros

-• You can keep in touch with your therapist daily.
+• You can message your therapist directly.

-• After an initial matching appointment, you can choose your therapist from a small pre-selected group.
+• After an initial matching appointment, you can choose your therapist from a small preselected group.

-• Psychiatry services are available to adults.
+• Psychiatry and couples therapy are available to people 18+.

 • The service works with many insurance providers.